-About thirty per cent of the respondents were retailers or distributors, while thirty per cent were manufacturers, processors or packers, and the remaining forty per cent primary producers, either single farmers (31 per cent) or co-operatives/producers groups (12 per cent).
-The average annual sales of the respondents were 969 million Euros, although about half of the sample declared a turnover below five million Euros.
-A little less than half of the sample had less than 20 employees, but fourteen per cent of the respondents declared more than 500 employees.
+About 30% of the respondents were retailers or distributors, while 30% were manufacturers, processors, or packers; the remaining 40% were primary producers, either single farmers (31%) or co-operatives/producers groups (12%).
+The average annual sales of the respondents were 969 million euros, although about half of the sample declared a turnover below five million euros.
+A little less than half of the sample had less than 20 employees, but 14% of the respondents declared more than 500 employees.